How to Get Help

 Cumbria Children and Families Information Service provides free information, advice and guidance about a wide range of services, activities and entitlements for families with 0-19 year olds.

-Cumbria Local Safeguarding Childrens Board working with partners to keep children and young people safe in Cumbria.
+Cumbria Local Safeguarding Childrens Board works with partners to keep children and young people safe in Cumbria.

 Howgill Family Centre is local charitable organisations that provide advice and support for children and families.